netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 The author wishes to thank Benoît Claise for making this work happen, and the following individuals, who all provided helpful comments:
-Per Andersson, Kent Watsen, Andy Bierman, Robert Wilton, Qiufang Ma, Jason Sterne and Robert Varga.
+Per Andersson, James Cumming, Kent Watsen, Andy Bierman, Robert Wilton, Qiufang Ma, Jason Sterne and Robert Varga.